Please note that Tapas no longer supports Internet Explorer.

 Her vision swam at the edges, darkening in a way it never had before.
 It felt like someone was slowly turning down the lights.
 Yves opened his mouth, stepping toward her, his hand reaching out.

-But she couldn't let him say something kind when she already felt so small, or let him see her collapse, couldn't add that humiliation to the night's collection.
+But she couldn't let him say something kind when she already felt so small.
+Couldn't add that humiliation to the night's collection.

 She turned around quickly and the room spun.
 She had to grab onto someone's shoulder to steady herself before pushing past them.